 The following is a talk I delivered on October 28, 2020 at the Annual Federal Plain Language Summit.
-Video will be available in the coming weeks.
-For now, the deck is available on Slideshare
+Video is on YouTube and deck is available on Slideshare

 I come to you from a much different world than one of civic duty.
 I come from a world of different incentives and time scales, challenges and problem sets.
 But I also come to you with hope that we actually have more in common than one might think at first blush.